-History Timeline of WW2 events Allies and Axis Important World The Home Front Blitz Evacuation Rationing Shackleton's Expedition Significant Individual - Shackleton Significant event in History The Titanic Disaster Eyam - Plague Village The Great Plague The Olympics leaders British History (taught chronologically): An extended period study A study of a relevant period in local history - evacuees British History (taught chronologically): An A depth study linked to a studied period - Study: A study of a relevant period in local history - Exploration Broader Historical Study: Broader Historical Study: A depth study linked to a studied period - Study: Shackleton - Polar exploration Broader Historical Study: A depth study linked to a studied period - compare belito support an link sources a be aware that use a range of knowledge gar efs and behaviour with and dillustrate their explanatind work out how conclusion different evidence will lefsources (primary and secthering from several sources other period studied write ion know key dates, charact ins were arrived at consider and to cartoons, etc. differ ondary) to find out about a together in a fluent acc t event in terms of cause a ed acy of interpretations - fa of the library etc. for re st omissions and the mean and effect using eviden ct or fiction and opinio search • use a variety of ways to communicate kr nowledge and understanding g including extended writing plan and carry out individue al investigations Geography World Oceans , Seas Continents Identify countries involved in WW2 Aerial photographs Study of human and physical geography of a region in a European country Longitude and Latitude Time Zones Antarctica Shackleton's Journey Biomes A naturally occurring community of living organisms of a single major ecological region.
+History Timeline of WW2 events Allies and Axis Important World The Home Front Blitz Evacuation Rationing Shackleton's Expedition Significant Individual - Shackleton Significant event in History The Titanic Disaster Eyam - Plague Village The Great Plague The Olympics leaders British History (taught chronologically): An extended period study A study of a relevant period in local history - evacuees British History (taught chronologically): An A depth study linked to a extended period study study of a relevant period in local history - Broader Historical Study: A depth study linked to a studied period - Study: A study of a relevant exploration exploration compare belito support an link sources a be aware that use a range of knowledge gar efs and behaviour with and dillustrate their explanatind work out how conclusion different evidence will lefsources (primary and secthering from several sources other period studied write ion know key dates, charact ins were arrived at consider and to cartoons, etc. differ ondary) to find out about a together in a fluent acc t event in terms of cause a ed acy of interpretations - fa of the library etc. for re st omissions and the mean and effect using eviden ct or fiction and opinio search • use a variety of ways to communicate kr nowledge and understanding g including extended writing plan and carry out individue al investigations Geography World Oceans , Seas Continents Identify countries involved in WW2 Aerial photographs Study of human and physical geography of a region in a European country Longitude and Latitude Time Zones Antarctica Shackleton's Journey Biomes A naturally occurring community of living organisms of a single major ecological region.
 The plants and animals will typically share characteristics that they have adapted to aid their survival in that region and habit Name and locate counties, cities and regions in the UK 6 -figure grid references Derbyshire Economic activity distribution of resources Countries in the World linked to Olympics